 Harvest by tugging or digging.
 Leave at least 1 inch of the stems on the bulb, to avoid bleeding during cooking.

-Storing Beets: Beets are ideal root cellar vegetables and can be stored for 3 - 4 months, at near freezing temperatures with high humidity (98 - 100 percent).
+Beets are ideal root cellar vegetables and can be stored for 3 - 4 months, at near freezing temperatures with high humidity (98 to 100 percent).
 Beets can also be canned, pickled or frozen.

-- Fall: Beet seeding can begin again once nighttime temperatures begin cooling off.
-Be sure you leave about 1 month before your first expected frost, from your last seeding.
+If you plant your beets in the fall, seeding can begin again once nighttime temperatures begin cooling off.
+Be sure you leave about a month before your first expected frost, from your last seeding.

 The safest way to do this is to gently run a rolling pin over the clumps.
 Be careful not to crush the seeds.
 Most gardeners find it easier to simply thin the young greens.
 You can eat the thinned leaves in salads.